Hello! I'm Sarah.

 We're just getting started.

+Identity is engagement.
+Engagement is opportunity.
 It starts with getting more girls into STEM.
 It ends by reinventing pipelines and pathways as a personal sidekick there to help you unleash your utmost potential.